m-faezi/MTO2/README.md

   -h, --help            Show the help message and exit

- -par_out		        Saves in .csv format
+ -move_factor           Adjust the spread of objects (default = 0.5)

- -move_factor          Higher values reduce the spread of objects (default = 0.5)
+ -par_out		        Extract and save parameters in .csv format

 -------------------------